jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 ### nice

   The ```nice``` command is a *suggestion* tool to the operating system scheduler on how to adjust resource allocation to a process.
-Giving nice the value or 20 means that this is a really high priority process, all the way down to -19 which means that it is a really low priority background process.
+Giving nice the value or -20 means that this is a really high priority or more favorable process, all the way up to 19 which means that it is a really low priority process.
 A good example of this would be on a large print job that will take a long time to print but you are not in a time rush--so you can nice the print job to a low priority and it will print when the system is less busy.
 You can find the usage at ```man nice```.

 > __Example Usage:__  This example will increase favorability of this process to the scheduler by 10 on a scale of -20 to 19--default is 0.
 ```bash